kuhumcst/korp-setups/korp/README.md

 # Build image(s) and run container(s) in a detached state with `docker-compose`
 docker-compose up -d --build

+# When something is misbehaving, get feedback by NOT running in a detached state
+docker-compose up

 # Restart - but do not rebuild - a single container
 # Needed if Dockerfile/docker-compose.yml are untouched, but changes exist in e.g. frontend/app/config.js
 docker-compose restart backend